Multi-stage optimal dynamic treatment regimes for survival outcomes with dependent censoring

 \citet{huang2014} addressed a similar problem using backward recursion.
-Their motivating problem was a recurrent disease clinical trial where patients receive an initial treatment followed by a salvage treatment if patients experience either treatment resistance or relapse. \citet{simoneau2019} extended the dynamic treatment regime estimator for continuous outcomes via weighted least squares \citep{wallace2015} into the censored time-to-event data setting.
-Both of these methods use the accelerated failure time model for the failure time distribution, which carries a risk of model misspecification.
-Thus, a more flexible model is needed to allow for more relaxed distributional assumptions. \cite{wahed2013} proposed a dynamic treatment regime estimator using full specification of the likelihood and \citet{xu2016} developed a Bayesian alternative, where the disease progression dynamic was modeled using a dependent Dirichlet process prior with Gaussian process measure.
-While the latter approach provides a more flexible modeling framework than the former, the class of regimes for both methods is refined to a fixed number of pre-defined treatment sequences.
+Their motivating problem was a recurrent disease clinical trial where patients receive an initial treatment followed by a salvage treatment if patients experience either treatment resistance or relapse. \citet{simoneau2019} extended the dynamic treatment regime estimator for non-censored outcomes via weighted least squares \citep{wallace2015} into the censored time-to-event data setting.
+Both of these methods use a linear accelerated failure time model, which carries a risk of model misspecification and results in a restrictive policy class.
+Thus, a more flexible model is needed to allow for more relaxed distributional assumptions. \cite{wahed2013} proposed a dynamic treatment regime estimator using full specification of the likelihood and \citet{xu2016} developed a Bayesian alternative, where the disease progression dynamic was modeled using a dependent Dirichlet process prior with a Gaussian process measure.
+However, their policy classes are finite-dimensional and, thus, may not be able to consider diverse patient characteristics and contexts sufficiently.